 - Perform other activities requested by Partner Schools for educational purposes or with the consent of a parent or legal guardian or Student User of the age of majority;

-- Protect or defend the rights, safety, or property of Summit Learning, Partner Schools or Users, or to comply with any law enforcement, legal, or regulatory process;
+- Protect or defend the rights, safety, or property of Gradient Learning, Partner Schools or Users, or to comply with any law enforcement, legal, or regulatory process;

-- De-identify the information for other Summit Learning purposes; or
+- De-identify the information for other Gradient Learning purposes; or

 - Comply with applicable laws.